Median Calculator For Class Interval

 - Order the data: 10, 20, 30, 50, 80

-- The number of data counts is 5 (odd).
+- The number of data points is 5 (odd).

 - The position of the median is (5+1)/2 = 3.